 Someday we might go back to tent camping and these lanterns will be needed then.

 Someday perhaps our town will get another squash court and then my husband will put his squash racquet to use again.

 The Financial Cost Of “Someday” Stockpiling

-Perhaps it was because I recently listened to The Life-Changing Magic Of Tidying Up, or that I am currently listening to 7: An Experimental Mutiny Against Excess, or it might be the Cozy Minimalist Mom’s course I took the time to sit down and watch recently, but suddenly my eyes were opened that holding onto someday items–even if I did have space for them in my house–was costing me money.
+Perhaps it was because I recently listened to The Life-Changing Magic Of Tidying Up, or that I am currently listening to 7: An Experimental Mutiny Against Excess, or it might be the Cozy Minimalist Mom’s course I took the time to sit down and watch recently (update: it is now a book!), but suddenly my eyes were opened that holding onto someday items–even if I did have space for them in my house–was costing me money.

 Each year you hold onto someday items they are losing value.